MudavathSuresh/VCamera/README.md

 For example, when you are on a video call with a friend, what they see is the video you provide, not the camera's capture.
 How interesting that would be!  </b>
 This App can be used in both Apps and Games.
 Such as WhatsApp, IMO, Twitch, etc.

+# Scenes to be used:
+1. Protect the privacy of the camera and prevent some apps from maliciously taking pictures.
+2. Live Assistant.
+Similar to OBS, but may be better than OBS, can be used for Twitch, Youtube, Facebook, etc.
+3. Entertainment among friends.
+How fun it would be to record a hilarious video to prank your friends.
+4. It can also prevent girlfriend video call checks.
+Think about it, you and your friends are drinking and singing outside, and then your girlfriend's video call comes, You can easily video with her to avoid a big war...

+**Notice:**
+**Please strictly abide by the laws and regulations.
+It is strictly forbidden to use this APP for any illegal activities, otherwise you will bear the consequences.**

 # Note
 **The source code has stopped updating on December 31, 2022.**
 *It may not compile or run now.*